ali5ter/workshop-air-monitor/README.md

 As well as controlling my air filtration, sawdust collection and heating systems, I was curious to know baselines for general particulate matter, noxious gasses, pressure and humidity.
 I also wanted a way to trigger a camera from a motion sensor to record who was going in and out of the workshop.

-Instead of creating a web server to present graphs of collected data, I chose to [push data to feeds on Adafruit IO](https://adafruit-io-python-client.readthedocs.io/en/latest/data.html) where I could play with dashboarding the feed data.

-I could [trigger other services directly using IFTTT](https://platform.ifttt.com/docs/connect_api) but saw that [Adafruit IO already integrates with IFTTT](https://learn.adafruit.com/using-ifttt-with-adafruit-io).
+The collected data is pushed to InfluxDB and then visualized using Grafana.

+## Future considerations

+I would like to [trigger other services directly using IFTTT](https://platform.ifttt.com/docs/connect_api).
+For example, turning on the heating system when the temperature drops below a specific reading, or starting a camera when motion is detected.

 ## Particulate matter monitoring